joelouthan/Theologicus/src/genesis/genesis01-26-31.md

 ### Know that when we trust in Christ, we are cleansed from all sin

->Psalms 51:6-19 (CSB) Surely you desire integrity in the inner self,
+>Psalm 51:6-19 (CSB) Surely you desire integrity in the inner self,
 >and you teach me wisdom deep within.
 >Purify me with hyssop, and I will be clean;
 >wash me, and I will be whiter than snow.